-The FCO station connects frequently with central Rome via a few options, and from Rome you can get anywhere else in Italy you want to go, including Florence.
+The FCO station connects frequently with central Rome with a few options, and from Rome, you can get anywhere else in Italy, including Florence.
 The Rome-to-Florence route is popular, and likely the first train ride you will take from the moment you land in Italy.

 Frequent Trains from Rome Fiumicino Airport to Florence

 Upon arrival at Fiumicino, you can choose either the Leonardo Express, a Regionale FL1 train, or a high-speed Alta Velocità (AV) train.
-This last option is ideal if you’re not planning to spend any time in Rome but want to get straight on to Florence from the airport.
+The AV train is ideal if you’re not planning to spend any time in Rome and want to get straight on to Florence from the airport.

-The AV trains are Frecciargento—the mid-range of the AV line—which leave from FCO twice per day, at 11:08 a.m. and 3:08 p.m.
+The AV trains are Frecciargento, the mid-range of the AV line, which leaves from FCO twice per day, at 11:08 a.m. and 3:08 p.m.
 They do stop along the way in Rome, but you don’t need to change trains.
-This trip takes two hours 24 minutes, and ticket prices range from $28-34.
+This trip takes 2 hours and 24 minutes, and ticket prices range from $28-34.

 There are many more trains that will get you from FCO to Florence each day, but these require a train change in Rome.
-The Leonardo Express offers non-stop service all the way to Roma Termini, a trip that takes 32 minutes, and those trains leave the airport every 15-30 minutes throughout the day.
+The Leonardo Express offers non-stop service all the way to Roma Termini station.
+This trip takes 32 minutes, and the trains leave the airport every 15-30 minutes throughout the day.
 The FL1 trains connect the airport with other stations in Rome, including Tiburtina and Ostiense.
-These make more stops en route, as they’re commuter trains, but the trip is still just over a half-hour.
+These are commuter trains, therefore they make more stops en route, but the trip is still just over 30 minutes.
 The first trains bound for Rome from FCO leave the airport at 5:57 a.m., the last at 7:57 p.m.
 Ticket prices from FCO-Rome range from $17-21.

-Once in Rome, you can take a direct Trenitalia AV train from Roma Termini to Firenze Santa Maria Novella.
-This 143.5-mile (231-km) distance is covered in as little 1.5 hours.
+Once in Rome, you can take a direct Trenitalia AV train from Roma Termini to Firenze Santa Maria Novella (abbreviated to SM Novella).
+This 143.5 mile (231 km) distance is covered in as little as 1.5 hours.
 Some of the AV trains also depart from Roma Tiburtina, which cuts ten minutes off the journey time.
 There are 68 trains on this route from Termini alone per day.
 The first train leaves Termini for Florence at 6:20 a.m., the last at 8:50 p.m., and ticket prices range from $20-50 on this route.

-Italo trains leave from Roma Ostiense for SM Novella (as Florence’s main station is often called).
-That trip takes about 1 hour 45 minutes, and there are seven trains per day.
+Italo trains leave from Roma Ostiense for SM Novella.
+This trip takes about 1 hour and 45 minutes, and there are seven departures per day.